dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 #        HighS          StGA         PP SA         QS__1            GA         GA__1
 #-0.1313239811 -0.1307060961 -0.1306665694 -0.1305825693 -0.1305314242 -0.1305314242
 ```
 These are factors like Saves, Shots Against, Faced Shot Attempts, Minutes, and all the variations on those like even strength shots against.
 Basically there is less variation among goalies in these statisitics than the number of variables might suggest at first glance.
-This implies our intuition of what separates these data at finer distinctions may be found in higher principal components.
-That also suggest exploring heirarchical clustering, which we will do later.
+This implies our intuition of what separates these goalies at finer distinctions may be found in higher principal components.
+That also suggests exploring heirarchical clustering, which we will do later.

-We can get to 85% variation explained reducing these 108 variables to 9 principal components so we'll use 9.
+We can get to 85% variation explained reducing these 95 variables to 9 principal components so we'll use 9.

 ```r
 summary(pc)